misrakberhe/TorontoAirBnb/README.md

 ## File Descriptions

+AirBnb toronto.ipyb - the clustering and analysis of the AirBnb Toronto data.

-There are two data files taken from InsideAirBnB(http://insideairbnb.com), calendar.csv - showing the dates of the bookings listings.csv - the individual listings
+There are two data files taken from InsideAirBnB(http://insideairbnb.com), dated for December 6, 2018 calendar.csv - showing the dates of the bookings listings.csv - the individual listings